 There are various connections on the LCD interface board but just a few are used for full functionality.
 The remainder are “spare”.

 The first step is to get the flat flex cable (FFC) connector attached to the LCD display.
-To achieve that, the connector needs to be gently pulled from the sides to open it.
-Push in the flat flex cable (just a small amount of force is needed on this connector) about 4mm, check it is nicely squared and not at an angle, and then carefully push the connector back into the closed position.
+The connector has opened and closed positions.
+To open it, the connector needs to be gently pulled from the sides.
+Observe the photo below, and the inset images, to see where to pull on the connector to open it.
+Slide in the flat flex cable (just a small amount of force is needed for this connector) about 4mm, check it is nicely squared and not at an angle, and then carefully push the connector sides back into the closed position.

 After assembly inspect it to ensure that it is still all squared.
 It should look like the photo above (and close-up below).

-The display will be powered from the Pi (there are other options but this is the most straightforward approach and is compatible with recent Pi models).
-To achieve that, jumper cables will be used.
-Plug the red and black ones into the +5V and 0V(GND) connections on the single-in-line (SIL) header connector.
+The display will be powered from the Pi (i.e. a single USB supply will be plugged into the Pi when it is all complete.
+There are other options but this is the most straightforward approach and is compatible with recent Pi models).
+To achieve that, jumper cables will be used to pass power from the Pi to the display.
+Plug the red and black ones into the +5V and 0V(GND) connections on the display board single-in-line (SIL) header connector.